Basic-Data-Infrastructure/developer-portal/authorization-register.md

 ---
-title: Authorization Registry
+title: Authorization Register
 category: 4.
 Components
 order: 3
 ---

-### About the Authorization Registry

-The Authorization Registry in a Data Space, such as the iSHARE Data Space, is a critical component that manages and enforces access control policies.
+Within a Data Space, The Authorization Register manages and enforces access control policies.
 Its core functions revolve around ensuring that data access is granted based on predefined rules and that only authorized participants can access specific data or services.
-Here are the core functions of the Authorization Registry:
+Here are the core functions of the Authorization Register:

-#### Core Functions of the Authorization Registry
+#### Core Functions of the Authorization Register

 ##### Access Control Policy Management: